mtrogman/harassarr/README.md

 3. Rename the ``config.yml.example`` file in the path to ``config.yml``
 4. Complete the variables in ``config.yml``

+User import (CSV)
+primaryDiscord = String value, optional,  This is the discord user assoicated with the access secondaryDiscord = String value, optional,  This is the secondary discord user assoicated with the access primaryEmail = String value, required,  This is the email address plex has granted access to. secondaryEmail = String value, optional,  This is the secondary email address associated with the access (maybe someone manages access for them) notifyDiscord = This is who will get communication via discord.
+    Options:
+        Primary = only primaryDiscord user will get communicated with Secondary = only secondaryDiscord user will get communicated with Both = both primary and secondary discord users will get communicated with None = no discord communication will occur notifyEmail = This is who will get communication via email.
+    Options:
+        Primary = only primaryEmail will get communicated with Secondary = only secondaryEmail will get communicated with Both = both primary and secondary email addresses will get communicated with None = no email communication will occur status =
+    Options:
+        Active = User has active shares
+        Inactive = User has no active shares server = String value, required, This is the friendly name of the plex server.
+4K = Optional libraries shared out to user (default for me is no 4K, so if you want 4K its another set of libraries shared out.)
+    Options:
+        Yes = Has access to 4K libraries
+        No = Does not have access to 4K libraries paidAmount = Integer, optional, This is the amount of $$$ this person has paid you (Total) paymentMethod = String, optional, This is how the user paid you (examples: PayPal, Venmo, CashApp, Cash) paymentPerson = String, optional, This is the name of the person who paid via paymentMethod (helps with tracking random payment in and tying it back to plex user) startDate = Date format (MM/DD/YYYY), This is when their service started. endDate = Date format (MM/DD/YYYY), This is when their service ends. joinDate = Date format (MM/DD/YYYY), This is their first start date (keep track of how long they have been a customer).

 # Development

 This bot is still a work in progress.
 If you have any ideas for improving or adding to harassarr, please open an issue